paulgribble/plaintext_workshop/markdown/ms.md

 us to examine the extent to which observing the left FF interfered with learning subjects' initial performance in the right FF compared to control subjects who did not observe the tutor undergoing learning.
-As in our previous work (Brown et al., 2009; Cothros et al., 2006; McGregor et al., 2016), we expected that motor learning by observing would affect initial performance in the right FF, after which active motor learning would occur for both groups to adapt to the right FF.
+As in our previous work [@Brown:2009aa; @Cothros:2006aa;
+@McGregor:2016aa], we expected that motor learning by observing would affect initial performance in the right FF, after which active motor learning would occur for both groups to adapt to the right FF.

 ## Functional Connectivity Analysis